RenjiSann/RenjiSann/README.md

 #### I mostly use:
 - Python for prototyping, coding constest, etc...
 - C/C++ for bigger projects
-- OCaml for teaching freshmen basics of recursive programming (soon)
+- OCaml for teaching freshmen basics of recursive programming

 ### Projects
 ---